akruszewski/gibl/manuscript/chapter4.md

 ## 4.2.
 Peer-to-peer implementation

 In section 3.6.2 we used DrRacket to execute our blockchain implementation.
-That's okay for testing purposes, however, if we wanted to share our implementation with other users and ask them to use it, is kind of inconvenient as in our implementation there was no way to share data between different users.
+That's okay for testing purposes, however, if we wanted to share our implementation with other users and ask them to use it, it's kind of inconvenient as in our implementation there was no way to share data between different users.

 In this section we will implement peer-to-peer support so that users who are interested in our implementation can "join" the system/community.